Checkfront/API/README.md

 - /api/3.0/ping - gets the status of the API.
 - /api/3.0/help - lists avalaible resources.
 - /booking/{$ID}/invoice - fetchings the booking invoice.
+- /session/clear - clear a session
+- /session/reset - clear and end a session

 ### Deprecated